KentoNishi/USACO-Solutions/readme.md

 ## Other Information
 * Directories named ``[name]-v2`` contain re-writes of the original solution.
+* Many different versions of the same problem may exist.
+* Each season's directory may contain problems from previous contests.
 * The programs can be run with any C++ compiler, or with the following command:
   ```
   g++ main.cpp -g -o result;./result;